Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Finish Care and Maintenance

-The key to a long-lived painted finish life is to closely follow the company's cleaning and maintenance recommendations and keep all abrasives (including the often recommended baking soda) far, far away from the faucet.
+The key to a long-lived painted finish life is to closely follow the company's cleaning and maintenance recommendations and keep all abrasives (including the often-recommended baking soda) far, far away from the faucet.

 Nonetheless, expect the finish to dull slightly over time due to thousands of invisible micro-scratches accumulated in regular use.
 The color may also fade slightly, especially if exposed to fairly constant UV radiation under a window.